MorteSense/awesome-mortesense/README.md

 ## Contributing

 This repository is built for the community.
-Submit packages, articles, blogs, videos and more that utilizes MorteSense to share with the developer community.
+Submit packages, articles, blogs, videos and more that utilizes MorteSense to share with the developer community for a better sustainable future.
 Please refer to [CONTRIBUTING.md](/CONTRIBUTING.md) for details.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>